CodepediaOrg/codepediaorg.github.io/_posts/2020/2021-01-10-reducing-code-duplication-with-angular-inheritance-example.md

 Recently I have just added the possibility to [share your code snippets with the world](https://dev.to/bookmarks/public-code-snippets-are-now-available-3na0) on [Bookmarks.dev](https://www.bookmarks.dev).
-I have noticed that the code to create and update code snippets, was too intertwined - Initially trying to avoid code duplication I used just one component to create and update code snippets.
+I have noticed that the code to create and update code snippets, was too intertwined - trying to avoid code duplication I used initially just one component to create and update code snippets.
  Now, I just could not stand the too many conditional checks anymore, so I decided to split the functionality in two parts
 - one for handling updating and copy to mine, and the second for creating new snippets.

 Because there is still some common functionality in both, like handling autocompletion of tags, I decided to use Angular component inheritance to avoid code duplication.
-In this blog post I will just show the code examples and name the angular inheritance particularities.
+ In this blog post I will just show code examples for inheritance and name the angular inheritance particularities.

 {% include source-code-bookmarks.dev.html %}